Lorenzo Turchi-Floris: Conductor

 In 1997 he created the Orchestre Symphonique du Mont-Blanc (OSMB), the first Symphonic Orchestra in the Haute-Savoie region in France.
 From 1998 to 2013 he has been the artistic director of its Orchestra and Choir.

 Since 2008 he is the artistic director of the Musicfor International and he devotes much of his musical activity to the development and support of the most disadvantaged areas in the world (such as Mozambique, Haiti, Angola, South Africa and Ivory Coast) planning music schools.

 Composer

 He has composed the music of "Story of a night pianist", a site-specific interdisciplinary performance by Anna Buonomo.

 In 2019 he has produced, together with Ambassador Stefano Baldi, a cultural show entitled "Journey in Italy" to get to know some of the Italian Regions through their popular musical tradition arranged in a classical key for tenor and piano.

-He has composed the music for the short film "Faraday's Cage" directed by Terry Braun.
+He has composed the music for the short film "Faraday's Cage" (2014) directed by Terry Braun, "Happiness" directed by Anna Raisa Favale (2014), "Ninna Nulla" (2024) and "Io sono scomparso" (2025) directed by Danilo Pio Ferrara.